Search over 5 Border Terrier dogs across Australia

 Origins

-Border Terriers originate from the hilly Cheviot Hills located on the border of England and Scotland.
-This area, which incorporates the now Northumberland, is referred to as the Border Country.
+Border Terriers hail from the rugged Cheviot Hills straddling England and Scotland.
+This region, encompassing modern Northumberland, is known as the Border Country.

 Key Characteristics Of Border Terriers